PabloLeth/PabloLeth/README.md

 ## I´m Pablo Leth and you have reached my github!

- I started a fullstack web dev bootcamp at the end of last year
+ I started a fullstack web dev bootcamp at the end of 2020

  and now I´m looking for the next challenge!

 ## Technologies

-I have learn a few programing languages in the bootcamp, also HTML
+I have learn a few programing languages in the bootcamp, also HTML5

 #### CSS, JavaScript, React, MySQL, PHP, Doctrine, Symfony, Bootstrap.